Anivice/lzw/README.md

-Though computer storage usually employs unit size to boost performance and avoid severe fragmentation, which can create small gaps that, when combined, are large enough to fit a new program but cannot form a continuous usable space, a variable size in a storage unit usually offers lower storage requirement and in turn, occupy less storage space.
+Though computer storage usually employs unit size to boost performance and avoid severe fragmentation, which can create small gaps that, when combined, are large enough to fit a new program, but cannot form a continuous usable space.
+A variable size in a storage unit usually offers a lower storage requirement and in turn, occupies less storage space and higher performance cost.

 **Variable Bit Size** means that for each symbol represented in a continuous data stream, its occupied bit size is not fixed and can change dynamically, and for all symbols, their unit size does not necessarily agree with each other.